NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Rage Temporary Hit Points Immunity.md

 Granted by [[Actions/Rage|Rage]]

-You can't gain temporary Hit Points from using the Rage action again for 1 minute.
+You can't gain temporary Hit Points from using the Rage action.

 *Source: Pathfinder Player Core 2*
 *ORC*